 Participants completed a detailed questionnaire before and after the event.
 After participating in America in One Room, participants had moved towards the political centre on almost every issue.
 In addition, the proportion of participants who thought that American democracy "works well" doubled.
 The proportion who thought that people with different opinions had "good reasons" for doing so increased by 20 percentage points.
 The effects also persisted in the long term.

 There are institutes that specialise in the implementation of participation processes.
 They train their own facilitators or contract external people with facilitation experience for the process.
-The moderator ensures, among other things, that all citizens' assembly participants have an equal say in discussions and that experts convey their knowledge in a factual and comprehensible manner.
+The facilitator ensures, among other things, that all citizens' assembly participants have an equal say in discussions and that experts convey their knowledge in a factual and comprehensible manner.

 The Citizen Participation Network offers an overview of professional providers of citizen participation on its website.